Choosing how much money to give as a wedding present can be difficult, especially if you’re unfamiliar with the protocol.

-We have some tips to help you figure it out.
+So let’s get into it and help you to figure out how much should you give.
 Whether you’re looking to stick to tradition or something more modern, we’ve got you covered.

 How Much to Give for a Wedding Gift in Cash